FilipKmn/filipkmn.github.io/_posts/2017-01-28-five-books.md

 ---
 category: Product
+title: The Five Product Marketing Books that Never Get Old
 published: true
 ---
 _Product Marking is a mess of a job.
 A lovely mess but still a mess.
 According to the job description, you are somewhere in between a product developer and a full-stack marketer._